MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

-Applications that actually need to make use of the DW gradient information (e.g. ``dwi2tensor``, ``dwi2fod``, ``dwiextract``, ...) will perform additional sanity checks and modifications, beyond those described above.
+Applications that actually need to make use of the DW gradient information (e.g. ``dwi2tensor``, ``dwi2fod``, ``dwiextract``, ...) will perform additional sanity checks and modifications of these data, beyond those described above.
 These include:

 - verifying that the number of volumes in the DWI dataset matches the number of entries in the DW gradient table;